NordicID/nur_sample_android/README.md

 ## About project opening
 When downloading the Android samples note that the project(s) need to be opened separately from the Android Studio; Android Studio's direct Git open won't work.
+Note that the used Android Studio's version in this package is 2.2.2.

 ## Re-building NurApiAndroid: